 Using Your Brace Correctly: Tips for Best Results

-Wear during activities that strain the thumb—like typing, lifting, or writing.
+- Wear Time: Wear during activities that strain the thumb—like typing, lifting, or writing.
 Remove during rest unless your doctor advises otherwise.
-Avoid over-relying on the brace so your muscles stay engaged.

-Adjust straps for a snug—not tight—fit.
-Make sure the brace stays in place without limiting wrist or thumb movement.
+- Fit Tips: Adjust straps for a snug—not tight—fit.
 You should feel support, not pressure.

-Follow your provider’s instructions.
-Keep the brace clean and listen to your body—if something hurts, ease up.
+- Keep in Mind: Follow your provider’s instructions.
+Keep the brace clean and listen to your body.

 Regain the Power of a Pain-Free Life